 In Genesis 1:14 The Lord said, “Let there be lights in the expanse of the sky to separate the day from the night, and let them serve as signs . . .”
 Then in Luke 21:25, Jesus says that at the time of the end “[t]here will be signs in the sun, moon and stars.”
 Partially fulfilling Luke 21:25, Revelation adopts the stars as prophetic signs.
 Though the author of Revelation uses Babylonian constellations to illustrate events in Revelation 12, he does not to violate Deuteronomy 4:19.
 Passionately Christian, John sees the heavenly bodies as signs and symbols of the end of the age, not as deities.

 Babylonian astrology changed slightly as it spread from the ancient Babylon to first century Rome.
 Many of the symbolic images found in Revelation are literal, actual images seen during the judgment at the end of the age and even today.
 Thus in much of the Revelation, God employs the symbolism of ancient Babylon to convey his judgments on spiritual Babylon.
 Throughout this commentary we shall highlight the major Babylonian constellations mentioned in this text.
+Some other noteworthy, but less critical, allusions in Revelation to these constellations of Babylonian origin are mentioned in the footnotes.
 The first Babylonian constellation in Revelation 12 is mentioned in v.
 1.

 1A great and wondrous sign appeared in heaven: a woman clothed with the sun, with the moon under her feet and a crown of twelve stars on her head.
 2She was pregnant and cried out in pain as she was about to give birth.